"

 Example 1.7.1.
 Bass clef example

-Although the first five notes may be easy to read, the next four may not be as easy.
-We can add ledger lines to notes higher than middle C in the bass clef, but an easier way to read these notes would be to read the first five notes in the bass clef and the last four notes in the treble clef.
-We can accomplish this by using a grand staff, which is when the treble clef and bass clef are used together at the same time.
+Although the first five notes may be easy to read, the next four might be more challenging.
+We can add ledger lines for notes above middle C in the bass clef, but a simpler way to read these notes is to read the first five in the bass clef and the last four in the treble clef.
+This can be done by using a grand staff, which combines the treble and bass clefs at the same time.

 Example 1.7.2.
 Grand staff

-• Without the brace and bar line, the staff with the treble clef would be the first system and the staff with the bass clef would be the second system.
-In Example 1.7.2, the grand staff makes up one system.
+• Without the brace and bar line, the staff with the treble clef would be the first system, and the staff with the bass clef would be the second system.
+In Example 1.7.2, the grand staff forms one system.

-Example 1.7.3 is the opening of one of the most famous pieces written for the piano, Beethoven’s “Für Elise.”
+Example 1.7.3 is the opening of one of the most famous piano pieces, Beethoven’s “Für Elise.”
 Ignore the unfamiliar parts for now, and only focus on the grand staff.

 Example 1.7.3.
 Grand staff: Beethoven, “Für Elise,” WoO 59

-Music for opening of Beethoven's "Für Elise" is an example of the grand staff.
+Music for the opening of Beethoven's "Für Elise" is an example of the grand staff.

-The grand staff in Example 1.7.3 clearly shows which parts are to be played by the right hand and which parts are to be played by the left hand.
-The brace and bar line at the start of the grand staff reminds us that both staves are to be read simultaneously.
+The grand staff in Example 1.7.3 clearly indicates which parts are played by the right hand and which are played by the left hand.
+The brace and bar line at the beginning of the grand staff remind us that both staves are to be read simultaneously.

 The grand staff contains the treble clef and the bass clef.
 It begins with a brace and a bar line to show that both staves are read simultaneously.